Pennsylvania House OKs bills to increase phone bill fees to support 911, 988

 "Government does not have a good history of actually following through with what it says it will do," said Rep. Bryan Cutler, a Republican from Lancaster County.

-County Commissioners Association of Pennsylvania said it supports the increase to 911 funds but has called for a higher fee to adequately support the emergency services.
+County Commissioners Association of Pennsylvania said it supports the increase to 911 funds, but have called for a higher fee to adequately support the emergency services.

 for more features.